MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-dimensions.md

 |Wrong dimension value code for default dimension where the **Value Posting** field contains **Same Code**|-Select %1 %2 for the %3 %4.<br />-Select %1 %2 for the %3 %4 for %5 %6|-Change the **Value Posting** field on the **Default Dimension** page.<br />-Enter the required dimension value for the conflicting dimension in the dimension set.|
 |Non-blank dimension value code for blank default dimension where the **Value Posting** field contains **Same Code**|-%1 %2 must be blank.<br />-%1 %2 must be blank for %3 %4.|-Change the **Value Posting** field on the **Default Dimension** page.<br />-Enter a blank dimension value code for the conflicting dimension in the dimension set.|
 |Unexpected dimension value for default dimension where the **Value Posting** field contains **No Code**|-%1 %2 must not be mentioned.<br />-%1 %2 must not be mentioned for %3 %4|-Change the **Value Posting** field on the **Default Dimension** page.<br />-Remove the conflicting line from the dimension set.|

+## <a name="see-related-training-at-microsoft-learnlearnmodulesdimensions-dynamics-365-business-centralindex"></a>See Related Training at [Microsoft Learn](/learn/modules/dimensions-dynamics-365-business-central/index)

 ## <a name="see-also"></a>See Also
 [Business Intelligence](bi.md)